 4. See the best view of the sunset from Oberon Lookout

 The walk to Oberon Lookout is a gradual incline on the gravel management vehicle track and will take about an hour.
 Make sure you find out what time sunset will be at www.timeanddate.com.
 The start of the track is at the Telegraph Saddle car park.
 Once you reach the top, find a comfortable spot on the rocks and soak up the view.
 There is a chance you’ll be inside the clouds so bring an extra layer.
 Bonus points if you pack a picnic to keep you going until dinner.
-From the top you can find panoramic views of Tidal River, the various scattered islands just off shore, and the sun setting in the perfect spot over the horizon.
+From the top, you can find panoramic views of Tidal River, the various scattered islands just offshore, and the sun setting in the perfect spot over the horizon.

-Even in Summer this peak can get windy and cold, especially if the clouds are hanging low.
+Even in Summer, this peak can get windy and cold, especially if the clouds are hanging low.
 The Prom it gets very dark very quickly, so take a torch with you.

 On weekends from November to April during the day there is a free shuttle bus to the car park as the road is closed off.
-Find out more about the bus and it’s running times here.

 5. Grab a Blanket and look for shooting stars at Norman Beach